-- objectives, philosophy, organization, teaching methods, curriculum, or program development and planning. - 22.3.
+- 22.3.
 Professional days shall be considered as instructional days for salary purposes for those teachers who would normally work on that day. - 22.4.
 Following consultation with the Superintendent of Schools, one professional day may be used as an Association District-wide convention day. - 22.5.
 The remainder of the professional days shall be used for professional development activities. - 22.6.
 By September 30, for the first term, and January 15, for the second term, each school shall submit to the Board for acceptance its schedule and plan for professional day activities. - 22.7.
 Participation in professional day activities shall be voluntary for those teachers not normally scheduled to work on that day. - 22.8.
-If a part-time teacher is requested to attend a professional day, not occurring during the instructional assignment of the teacher, the teacher will be compensated as arranged by the school at the appropriate daily rate of pay or be granted equivalent time in lieu of such pay during the school year.
+If a part time teacher is requested to attend a professional day, not occurring during the instructional assignment of the teacher, the teacher will be compensated as arranged by the school at the appropriate daily rate of pay or be granted equivalent time in lieu of such pay during the school year.